noct-lang/noct/spec/noct-spec.rst

     defer-statement = 'defer', expression, ';';

-Stack defer statements
+Error defer statements
 ``````````````````````

-A stack defer will execute its code when the current stack-frame is exited.
-Because of this property, a single stack defer may be executed multiple times and continue adding code to the defer stack.

-When this defer is executed, the code is added as a closure to a defer stack, separate from the actual stack, which will be executed on the scope exit.
+An error defer will only execute when a function is exited with a `throw` or catches an error using `try`, this allows the function to cleanup, before returning the error.

 .. code-block::

-    stack-defer-statement = 'stack_defer', expression, ';';
+    error-defer-statement = 'errdefer', expression, ';';

 Unsafe statement
 ----------------